freshy969/dbase/README.md

 DBase is an easy-to-use backend for your mobile and web applications, host the files in an Ubuntu server and use the SDKs to perform CRUD operations, create infinite databases, and send Push Notifications to iOS and Android devices.

+**This Readme file includes the complete Documentation of DBase, so keep reading!**

 # Requirements
 1. A VPS Server, minimum 2GB RAM, 1 vCPUs ~ AWS Lightsail with Ubuntu 18.04 is highly recommended in terms of performance and prices